 Liberia is an attractive adoption program to may potential parents due to the overall good health of the children awaiting adoption.
 Most of the referrals we receive are for healthy children between 1 – 8 years old.
 There is also an increased need for families, since recent epidemics have orphaned many children.

 The adoption process in Liberia

-For any further questions concerning our Liberia program please contact the Liberia Program Director Jimbo Savley at email@example.com.
+Under no circumstances shall permitted or required contributions be remitted as payment for the child or as an inducement to release the child.
+For any further questions concerning our Liberia program please contact the Liberia Program Director Jimbo Savley at firstname.lastname@example.org.

 Small World requires sufficient income and resources on the part of every applicant to support the addition of a child.